 AI adds diagnostic speed.
-The algorithms, which have been trained on hundreds of thousands of ultrasound images, can automatically detect subtle irregularities and giveaway patterns in the grayscale and highlight them for clinicians.
+The set algorithms, which had been trained on hundreds of thousands of ultrasound images, can enable the user to see patterns in the grayscale which allows the clinician to focus their attention on the task at hand.
 It can help doctors get a handle on the extent of an infection in a few seconds, allowing them to quickly make triaging decisions.
 The larger and more frequent the lesions, the more severe the case.
 AI that zeroes in on B-lines (see image below) and counts them has saved Chinese physicians valuable time, says Dr. Yangong Chao, director of critical care medicine at the First Affiliated Hospital of Tsinghua University in Beijing.

 Mathias Goyen, chief medical officer for GE Healthcare in Europe, explains that ultrasound also has an advantage over computed tomography (CT) scans, the standard procedure to assess pneumonia in “ordinary” times.
 “In an ideal setting, CT is the imaging method of choice for COVID-19.
 But we don’t have an ideal setting — we’re dealing with an overflow of patients as part of a pandemic.
 In this COVID-19 crisis that is unfolding, ultrasound is often the imaging modality that is most readily available, compared to CT, at point of care.”
 Goyen added that “ultrasound could be the imaging method of choice for many patients on the ICU in this COVID-19 overflow situation.”

 Sepsis is the ever-lurking threat in such cases.
 It occurs when an immune system overreacts to the viral infection, releasing proteins called cytokines.
 A cytokine “storm” dilates blood vessels, making them leaky.
 That, in turn, can starve vital organs of oxygen, causing them to fail.
-Sepsis contributes to around 20% of all deaths worldwide every year, according to a recent study published by the journal Lancet.
 Emergency doctors can administer antibiotics, intravenous fluids and high-flow oxygen to treat sepsis, but early detection is critical for improving patient outcomes.
-That is where AI-assisted ultrasound is a doctor’s best ally.
+That is where ultrasound with AI features is a doctor’s ally.

 For example, doctors usually determine whether the heart is pumping enough blood through the primary arteries to end organs by taking an ultrasound measurement called Velocity Time Integral (VTI).
-AI-enabled hardware such as Venue and Venue Go developed by GE Healthcare can get that VTI reading in seconds, not minutes.
+Hardware with AI-enabled features, such as Venue and Venue Go, developed by GE Healthcare, can get that VTI reading in seconds, not minutes.
 That’s because once physicians have an image of the patient’s beating heart, they can tap a button on the screen (Auto VTI) and the system will automatically place a box where the organ’s left ventricle meets the aorta, the body’s main artery.
 (The sample box looks similar to the frame that pops up over people’s faces when you take a photo on a smartphone.)